fossfreedom/coverart-browser/README.md

  - https://github.com/fossfreedom/coverart-browser/wiki/how-to-for-version-0.9  **UPDATE FOR RELEASE**

-*How to install:*
+*How to install - Rhythmbox 2.96 to 2.99.1:*

 for debian & debian-based distros such as Ubuntu & Mint:

-    sudo apt-get install git gettext python-mako python-lxml
+    sudo apt-get install git gettext python-mako python-lxml gstreamer0.10-plugins-ugly gstreamer0.10-plugins-good gstreamer0.10-plugins-bad

 for fedora and similar:

     yum install git gettext python-mako python-lxml

+what is the fedora equivalent of gstreamer0.10-plugins-ugly/gstreamer0.10-plugins-good/gstreamer0.10-plugins-bad ?

 for opensuse

     sudo zypper in git gettext-runtime python-mako python-lxml typelib-1_0-WebKit-3_0

+what is the opensuse equivalent of gstreamer0.10-plugins-ugly/gstreamer0.10-plugins-good/gstreamer0.10-plugins-bad?

-Then install the plugin for rhythmbox version 2.96 to 2.99:
+Then install the plugin:

 <pre>
 rm -rf ~/.local/share/rhythmbox/plugins/coverart_browser